 Closed completely to fishing about 10 years ago to protect the steelhead and salmon spawning runs in the river, it was reopened in 2004 for 3 months, June through August.
 The success of the river as a trout fishery quickly caught notice of local anglers and the community has fought to keep it a catch and release fishery with single barbless hooks.

-There are basically 21 miles of fishable water, from the mouth in Renton to Landsburg Dam.
+On the Cedar River there are basically 21 miles of fishable water, from the mouth in Renton to Landsburg Bridge.
 To say the river doesn’t get fished hard would be a lie, but at the same time, most anglers are not willing to walk too far to fish.
 With low water levels during the summer months, the Cedar is easly waded almost its entire length, fishing as you go.
 This gets you away from the easy access points and into where there are some big trout.

 Because this river was closed for so long, some of the trout in this river have grown to extremely large size, over 24 inches.
 While there are smaller trout in this stream, there are other places less inhabited by humans to catch small fish.
 This should be considered a trophy trout fishery and one should not expect to be catching fish of this caliber every 5-10 minutes, more like a few a day.